 Use this information to optimize your loan amount and come up with the best car title loan for your needs.

-Monthly Payment and Total Loan Cost
+Monthly Payment vs Total Loan Cost

 While increasing the loan term may decrease the monthly payment, make sure the increase in total loan costs is reasonable.
 A feature of optimizing your loan is finding a monthly payment that does not result in an excessive total loan cost.